Sivaji Ganesan: International recognition

 When President Gamal Abdel Nasser of Egypt visited India, Sivaji Ganesan was the only individual granted permission by the then-Indian Prime Minister Jawaharlal Nehru, to host a party for Nasser.
 Nasser was given a number of valuable mementos depicting the civilisation and culture of South India.
-Sivaji Ganesan was the first artist from India to visit the United States, in the cultural exchange programme of the US government, in 1962, invited by the then-US President John F. Kennedy, where he took the role of India's cultural ambassador.
-During his visit there, he was honoured by being made the honorary mayor of Niagara Falls, New York for one day and was presented the golden key to the city.
+Sivaji Ganesan was the first artist from India to visit the United States in a cultural exchange programme by the US government.
+In 1962, Ganesan was invited by the then-US President John F. Kennedy, where he took the role of India's cultural ambassador.
+During his visit there, he was honoured by being made the honorary mayor of Niagara Falls, New York, for one day and was presented the golden key to the city.
 The only other Indian who has had this honour before Ganesan was Jawaharlal Nehru.
-When Sivaji returned from America, there was a huge crowd to receive him at the Madras Airport and M. G. Ramachandran was there.
-When Sivaji returned from Egypt after winning the best actor award, there was a huge crowd to receive him at the Madras Airport.
-On 22 March 1976, he went over to Mauritius on an invitation from Prime Minister Ramagoolam and took part in their independence day celebrations and stayed as their government guest for four days.
+Upon returning to India from both Egypt and the US, massive crowds of fans were present at Madras Airport to celebrate his arrival.
+On 22 March 1976, he travelled to Mauritius on an invitation from Prime Minister Ramagoolam and took part in their independence day celebrations and stayed as their government guest for four days.

 During his visit to the United States in June 1995, he visited Columbus, Ohio.
-Participating in the dinner hosted to honour Ganesan, the Mayor of the city, Greg Lashutka honoured him by announcing him as an honorary citizen of Columbus.
-On the same occasion, the Mayor of Mount Vernon read out and gave him a special welcome citation.
-The Columbus Tamil Sangam was formulated on that day and Ganesan was made the honorary President of that association.
+Participating in the dinner hosted to honour Ganesan, the mayor of the city, Greg Lashutka honoured him by announcing him as an honorary citizen of Columbus.
+On the same occasion, the mayor of Mount Vernon read out and gave him a special welcome citation.
+The Columbus Tamil Sangam was formulated on that day and Ganesan was made the honorary president of that association.

 Although Sivaji appeared less in leading roles after the 1980s, his supporting roles were received positively, as in Thevar Magan, which won him the National Awards Jury's Special Jury award in 1993.
 Sivaji, incidentally, declined the award.